Mickey Guyton discography

-The discography of American country music artist Mickey Guyton contains one studio album, four extended plays, nine singles, 14 promotional singles, one additionally-charting song, seven music videos and two album appearances.
-Signed to Capitol Records Nashville, Guyton released her debut extended play in 2014 titled Unbreakable.
+The discography of American country music artist Mickey Guyton contains two studio albums, four extended plays, ten singles, 17 promotional singles, one additionally-charting song, nine music videos and two album appearances.

+Through Capitol Records Nashville, Guyton released her debut extended play in 2014 titled Unbreakable.
 It charted at number 14 on the Billboard Top Heatseekers survey shortly after its debut.
 In 2015, the label issued her first single, "Better Than You Left Me".
 The song was her first to reach the Billboard Hot Country Songs chart, where it peaked in the top 40.
 It also reached a similar position on Billboards Canada Country chart.
-Guyton's self-titled second EP was also released in 2015, peaking at number 15 on the Top Heatseekers chart.
+It was subsequently followed by Guyton's self-titled second EP was also released in 2015.
+The EP peaked at number 15 on the Top Heatseekers chart.

 In 2016, Capitol Nashville issued her follow-up single titled "Heartbreak Song", which peaked outside the country top 40.
 Over the next several years, Guyton released several singles including "Sister" and "Crazy".
-Guyton also used this time to rework her musical identity and began writing more music about her experiences as a black woman.
 Her first single following this re-emergence was 2020's "What Are You Gonna Tell Her?".
-This was followed by "Black Like Me," which went viral during the summer of 2020.
+This was followed by "Black Like Me".
+The song later received airplay on the Billboard adult contemporary chart where it reached a top 30 position.
 In September 2020, Guyton released her third EP titled Bridges.
+The EP reached the top 25 of the Heatseekers chart.

 She then recorded "Boys" with Dean Brody, which reached number one on the Canada Country chart, giving Guyton her first number one (and top 10) on any chart.
 Her debut album, Remember Her Name, was released on September 24, 2021.
+The album was her first to reach the Billboard Top Country Albums list, peaking at the number 47 position.
+It also reached the top ten of the Heatseekers album list.
+In 2022, Capitol issued several promotional singles and was followed in 2023 by her next radio single called "Nothing Compares to You".